 Yes!
 Ungex is always an excellent solution for Demodex.

 Many of our clients who suffer from blepharitis suffer from other Demodex-related problems such as seborrheic dermatitis, rosacea, hair loss and itching.
 Solving the Demodex problem can help solve all these problems, including blepharitis.

-If you are tired of consecutive treatments due to blepharitis’s recurrence, maybe it’s time to see if Demodex are playing an underlying role and causing complications in the health of your skin.
+Are you tired of consecutive treatments due to blepharitis’s recurrence?
+Maybe it’s time to see if Demodex are playing an underlying role and causing complications in the health of your skin.